Belvenix/bike-guessr/README.md

 # bike-guessr
 This repository contains the code for the master thesis "Link prediction in urban network" at Wrocław University of Science and Technology.
+It includes code for data extraction from OpenStreetMap (OSM) using the OSMnx library, as well as code for the various link prediction methods discussed in the thesis.
+The goal of this project is to improve the prediction of links in urban networks using machine learning techniques.